kdstheace/blacksmith/src/main/resources/static/studyMarkDown/web/1_webApplication.md

-#How Srping Web application works?
+#How Spring Web application works?
 ###1.
 Overview
 1. The Web clients sends a request using protocols like HTTP to Web Application and the Web server where the web app is deployed receives the requests and process the response.
 2. In Java web apps, *Servlet Container(Web Server)* takes care of translating the HTTP messages for Java code to understand.